junedev/plantofix/README.md

 ### How to use the app

-Please sign-up for the app to be able to start using it.
+Go to the [website](plantofix.herokuapp.com) and sign-up for the app to be able to start using it.
 After login you see all your boards.

 ![](./app/assets/images/screenshot3.png)